10 Creative Ways to Pay Rent When You Don’t Have Any More Plasma to Sell

 Using the set-it-and-forget-it strategy, one of our editors was able to save more than $4,300 in just over two years.
 He was able to use the funds when he needed — like when he picked up and moved from Tampa to New York City, where rent is, well, expensive.

-Digit is free for the first 100 days, then $2.99 per month thereafter — less than Netflix.
+Digit is free for the first 100 days (three and half months), then $2.99 per month thereafter — less than Netflix.

 Need a fun, flexible way to earn money while also meeting lots of new people?